Post-COVID Condition/ Post-COVID-vaccination syndrome

 This study described a case series of 28 patients who experienced de novo onset or flares of psoriasis following infection with the SARS-CoV-2 or vaccination.
 All of these patients were successfully managed with anti-IL-17 or anti-IL-23 medications.

-The BNT162b2 mRNA vaccine alters the activity of human ovarian granulosa cells (possible link with menstrual disorders)
+The BNT162b2 mRNA vaccine alters the activity of human ovarian granulosa cells, which support the oocytes during folliculogenesis (possible link with menstrual disorders)

 The BNT162b2 mRNA COVID-19 vaccine directly affects the activity of ovarian granulosa cells, which is a unique, independent mechanism for vaccine-related menstrual abnormalities.

-The RBD of SARS-CoV-2 S1 subunit binds to kidney injury molecule-1, which is highly expressed upon kidney injury
+The receptor binding domain of SARS-CoV-2 S1 subunit binds to kidney injury molecule-1, which is highly expressed upon kidney injury

 The receptor binding domain (RBD) of SARS-CoV-2 binds to kidney injury molecule-1 (KIM1), which is highly expresed only upon kidney injury.